 Role Related Factors

-The possibilities for job development are important buffers against current stress, with under promotion, lack of training, and job insecurity being stressful.
+The possibilities for job development are important buffers against current stress, with under promotion, lack of training, and job insecurity all being stressful experiences.
 There are two other sources of stress, or buffers against stress:

-Managers who are critical, demanding, discouraging, or bullying create stress.
-Meanwhile, a positive social dimension of work and good team spirit reduces it.
+Managers who are critical, demanding, unsupportive or bullying create stress.
+A positive social dimension of work and good team working reduces it.

 An organisational culture of unpaid overtime causes stress.
 On the other hand, a culture of involving people in decisions, keeping them informed about what is happening in the organisation, and providing good amenities and recreation facilities reduce stress.

-Work Vs Home: Conflict Stress
+Work-Home Conflict Stress

 Increasingly, the demands on the individual in the workplace reach out into the homes and social lives of employees.

 This is likely to undermine a good and relaxing quality of life outside work, which is an important buffer against the stress caused by work.
 In addition, domestic pressures such as childcare responsibilities, financial worries, bereavement, and housing problems may affect a person’s robustness at work.

 As much as work stress is a common phenomenon, it’s relatively difficult to spot.
-This is mostly because some of the sufferers experience it on daily basis, so it became the new normal.
+This is mostly because some of the sufferers experience it on a daily basis, so it became the new normal.

 1. Relaxation Headaches